In vitro-derived Gametes

 What is happening in current scientific research?

-Earlier in 2016, a team of researchers from China published a paper in the journal Cell Stem Cell, claiming that they had created artificial male sperm-like cells from mouse embryonic stem cells.
-However, these claims were contested and it was not until 2021 that a team from Japan announced the creation of the first functional artificial mice sperm cells, which were successfully used to produce live offspring.
+Earlier in 2016, a team of researchers from China published a paper in the journal Cell Stem Cell, claiming that they had created male sperm-like cells from mouse embryonic stem cells.
+However, these claims were contested and it was not until 2021 that a team from Japan announced the creation of the first functional IVD mice sperm cells, which were successfully used to produce live offspring.

 At the Third International Summit on Human Genome Editing in March 2023, one of the lead Japanese researchers, Professor Katsuhiko Hayashi, announced the creation of mice with two biological fathers.
-This is the first time that viable artificial eggs have been generated from male cells.
+This is the first time that viable IVD eggs have been generated from male cells.

 Most recently, an alternative IVG approach to creating eggs has been developed at the Centre for Embryonic Cell and Gene Therapy in Oregon.
 The researchers there used Somatic Cell Nuclear Transfer (a form of cloning) to create an egg by replacing the nucleus from a donor mouse egg with a nucleus taken from a mouse skin cell.

-The scientific advances in the creation of artificial egg and sperm cells in mice are not proving as easy to replicate with human cells.
+The scientific advances in the creation of IVD egg and sperm cells in mice are not proving as easy to replicate with human cells.
 This is largely because the precise mechanisms by which human cells differentiate into egg and sperm cells and how they develop naturally in the embryo is still not fully understood.

-Scientists have, however, made some progress toward the development of human in vitro-derived gametes.
+Scientists have, however, been making progress toward the development of human IVD gametes.
 For example, in 2015, a research team at the University of Pennsylvania successfully created an early-stage human sperm cell using male blood cells and has, more recently, produced the precursor to sperm, spermatogonia.
 Researchers from Japan have cultured human cells to the stage before they become eggs.
-The creation of functional, mature in vitro-derived human gametes is not currently scientifically possible and there are still a number of regulatory and technical challenges that need to be overcome.

-What issues/questions do in vitro-derived gametes raise?
+What issues/questions do IVD gametes raise?

 • Given the existence of alternative routes to parenthood, such as adoption and surrogacy, are the costs and risks associated with these new technologies worth incurring?